Do you require Cultural Competency?

 Note: This is not a formal qualification therefore no certificate will be awarded.

-The following qualifications alongside a nursing qualification from overseas do not give the applicant eligibility for Level 4.
+The following qualifications do not give the applicant Cultural Competency for pay equity purposes.

 - Diploma in Business Management (level 7) specialisation in Healthcare Management (Queens Academic Group)